Toloka/docs-tolokers/en/common/_includes/register/id-faq/login-common.md

 1. Log in to the web version of [Toloka]({{ toloka }}).
 2. Go to the **Profile** tab.
 3. In the **Telephone** block, click **Edit**.
 4. Enter a new phone number and click **Confirm**.
-We will send an SMS code to this phone number.
+We will send a text message to this phone number.
-5. Enter the code from the SMS and click **Confirm**.
-If you did not receive the code or entered an incorrect one, click the link **Resend code**.
-A new code can be requested in a minute.
+5. Enter the code from the text message and click **Confirm**.
+If you haven't received the code or entered an incorrect one, click the **Resend code** link.
+You can request a new one in a minute.

 {% note alert %}